semaphoreci/docs/docs/essentials/configuring-github-status-checks.md

 ```

 Adjust the `status` property to modify your GitHub check configuration.
 In the
-above YAML, the status checks will be sent for both the
+above YAML, status checks will be sent for both the
 `.semaphore/semaphore.yml` and `.semaphore/scheduled-runs.yml` pipelines.

-## Configuring block level status checks
+## Configuring block-level status checks

 By default, Semaphore creates status checks for your pipelines.
 However, you
-can adjust this configuration and create status checks for each of your blocks
+can adjust this configuration and create status checks for blocks
 in the pipeline.

-To sends blocks level statuses, instead of pipeline level statuses, edit your
+To sends block-level statuses, instead of pipeline-level statuses, edit your
-project configuration:
+project configuration as shown below:

 ``` bash
 sem edit project <project-name>